hzhreal/PSNToolBot/README.md

 if you leave it to "None" the psn.flipscreen.games website will be used to obtain account id.
 In addition to the avatar functionalities not working.

-- Put your NPSSO and Discord token in .env
+- Put your NPSSO and Discord bot token in .env
 - Run main.py

 Enjoy!